venamax/dataincubator/mr/README.md

      three mapper functions can pass state through `self`, e.g. `self.heap`.
      Remember that to pass state between the map and reduce phase, you will have to use `yield` in the mapper and read each line in the reducer.

-3. When you have the top 100 words and their count, simply download the results (using aws cli) and copy and paste the results.

 **Checkpoint**
 Total unique words: 1,584,646